-Recent work on Ligeti’s use of complementary collections in his late works, which Richard Steinitz refers to as “Combinatorial Tonality,” presented at the 2017 Joint Mathematics Meeting of the American Mathematical Society and Mathematical Association of America These works exploit the intervallic content both within and between collections.
+Recent work on Ligeti’s use of complementary collections in his late works, which Richard Steinitz refers to as “Combinatorial Tonality,” presented at the 2017 Conference on Mathematics and Computation in Music.
+(An earlier version presented at the 2017 Joint Mathematics Meeting of the American Mathematical Society and Mathematical Association of America.)
+These works exploit the intervallic content both within and between collections.
 The intra- and inter-harmonic potentials are analytically useful and exhibit nice mathematical properties.
 Analysis of Ligeti’s Désordre develops ideas in Lawrence Quinnett’s FSU doctoral treatise Harmony and Counterpoint in Ligeti Études.

 Infinite Canons is an ongoing series of canons with infinite solutions.
 More specifically, each canon is based on a melodic line that can be combined in any number of voices, in any tempo ratios (rational or irrational), and with each voice moving either forward or backward through the line, while maintain harmonic consistency.
 You can read an in-depth description or listen to Canonic Offerings, an original composition based on a limited set of these combinations.